 Since Arabs arose on the south of Judea and became masters of Egypt while Turks arose on the north of Judea and made Syria a province, it is appropriate to continue to label them respectively the king of the south and king of the north.

-Daniel 11:40-45 mentions the "King of the South" (Arab Moslem Empire) conquering "south" (Arabian Peninsula), "east" (Mesopotamia and Persia) and into the "pleasant land" (Syria and Palestine).
+A Moslem fulfillment of Daniel 11:40-45 mentions the "King of the South" (Arab Moslem Empire) conquering "south" (Arabian Peninsula), "east" (Mesopotamia and Persia) and into the "pleasant land" (Syria and Palestine).
 Professing Eastern Christians were cast to the ground and stamped upon by Moslems.
 Between 634 and 644 A.D., the Caliph Omar was responsible for the destruction of some 4000 places of Christian worship.
 Christians under Moslem rule were restricted in their worship, trade, commerce, dress and travel.
 The Turks entered the "glorious land" but Ammon, Edom and Moab escaped the Ottoman Empire because they were wandering Arab tribesmen who already accepted Islam.
 Selim 1 left untouched those Arab lands east of Jordan.
 These lands were not included in the list of countries over which his successor Suliman the Magnificent claimed to rule.
 Egypt "shall not escape" when in 1516-1517 the Ottoman Emperor Selim I marched into Egypt at the head of an army of 150,000 men and defeated the Mamelukes, and stripped it of its wealth and moved 500 Egyptian families from Cairo to Constantinople.
 The book 'History of the Ottoman Turks' tells us that 'A thousand camels laden with gold and silver' carried the spoils of war from Egypt to Constantinople.In 1550 the Turks made Libya pay tribute.
 "All the princes who were before tributary or confederate to the late Sultan of Egypt even to the most mighty king of Ethiopia without delay entered into like subjection with the Turks" (Rycaut's Turkish History1:375).
 The Libyans and Ethiopians were at his steps.
 The Greek Empire was desolated by Arab and Turk in its later history.
 Both started little but became exceedingly great.
 Arabs came from Mecca and Medina in Arabia and took over Egypt in 640 A.D. to succeed the Ptolemy horn.
 Turks came from Chorassan -- the Seleucid horn -- and succeeded the Seleucids of the North.

 Both the "King of the South" (Arab Moslem Empire) and the "King of the North" (Turkish Ottoman Empire) pushed at "him" -- apostate Christianity -- who has no "desire for women" (in other words celibate), speaks "against the God of gods" (blasphemes), honors the gods of forces or the god that protects (guardian or patron saints) as well as honouring a god hitherto unknown, with gold, silver and precious stones whenever they worship the Host or wafer-god set up in a gold or silver monstrance adorned with precious stones (Dan.
 11:36-39).
 Both Roman and Byzantine churches worshipped images or icons of guardian saints or patron saints.